onflow/ccf/ccf_specs.md

 ### Cadence Types and Type Values

+Cadence has types and values.
+A "type value" is a value that represents a type.

-Cadence types and Cadence type values (run-time types) are encoded differently.
+Cadence types and Cadence type values are encoded differently.
 They contain different data because they are used differently.

 Cadence types are used to decode Cadence data, so they only contain information needed for decoding.
 For example, field information of a composite type is needed to decode the composite value.
 However, field information of an interface type isn't needed to decode values implementing the interface type.